interclip/mobile/README.md

 ## Setup locally
 1. Make sure you have Node.js installed
 2.  do `npm i`
-3.  to start the server, `npm start`
+3.  to start the Expo server, run `npm start`

 ## Build the .apk
 1.  run `npm run apk`